mfem/web/src/examples.md

 Manipulating the mesh topology and performing mesh transformation are demonstrated.

-The `klein-bottle` and `klein-donut` meshes in the `data` directory was generated with this miniapp.
+The `klein-bottle` and `klein-donut` meshes in the `data` directory were generated with this miniapp.

 For more details, please see the [documentation](meshing.md) in the `miniapps/meshing` directory.